Tricity, Poland: Transport

-Car transport
+Road

 The S6 and S7 expressways go through or around Tricity; a part of the former is known as the Tricity Ring Road.
 As of 2007, 43.5% of commuters in Tricity went to work by car.

-Rail transport
+Rail

-The Szybka Kolej Miejska (SKM), or the Rapid Urban Railway in English, is a commuter railway that primarily operates services in Rumia, Gdynia, Sopot, and Gdańsk; however, its network extends beyond these cities, as far as Tczew and Lębork.
+The Tricity Rapid Urban Railway (SKM) is a commuter railway that primarily operates services in Rumia, Gdynia, Sopot, and Gdańsk; however, its network extends beyond these cities, as far as Tczew and Lębork.
 The Pomeranian Metropolitan Railway, opened in 2015, operates trains from Gdańsk Wrzeszcz via the airport to Gdynia Główna.
 Gdańsk Główny and Gdynia Główna both serve a large amount of national and international destinations, largely operated by PKP Intercity.
 In 2007, 12.8% of commuters in Tricity went to work by train, the largest such percentage among all other major agglomerations and metropolitan areas in Poland.